In this session we looked at various conceptions of space.

 Group Activity – Ideal City

-We were then asked to work in groups and design our ideal city, in half an hour!
-We were asked to think like children.
+We were tasked with working in groups to design our ideal city, in half an hour!
 I actually really enjoyed how there was no time for perfectionism in this task, which I thought I would find difficult as my preferred method is to take a lot of time to consider and come up with ideas.
-However it felt relly creative and fun to talk about these ideas in a group and I was impressed by what we agreed on and produced in such a small space of time.
+However it felt really creative and fun to talk about these ideas in a group and I was impressed by what we agreed on and produced in such a small space of time.

 There were a lot of commonalities in our group’s ideals.
 As well as the usual elements that make up a city, the main theme that came out of our discussions was that we wanted a green, environmentally sound space, with accessible public spaces, masses of trees, wildflowers to attract bees and butterflies, communal allotments, and public greenhouses containing beautiful and exotic plant breeds.

 We wanted excellent cycle paths, and trams and cable cars as public transport.
 We wanted lots of water – lakes and swimming pools, and loads of connection between the inside and outside – so lots of glass in our buildings!
-Individual wishes were for horses and carriages, kitten petting cafes and huge outdoor aquariums (I think these things would work wonders for the wellbeing of our city’s inhabitants!)
-Finally because we could design its shape, we went for oval.
+And because we could design its shape, we went for oval.
 I really liked this idea – an oval city is like a round table to me – inclusive and democratic.
-I’m interested to ask my five year old and her friends what they would like in their ideal city now we’ve been asked to think like children!